zabbix/zabbix/templates/app/controlm_http/README.md

 This template is designed to get metrics from the Control-M Enterprise Manager using the Control-M Automation API with HTTP agent.

-This template monitors active SLA services, discovers Control-M servers using Low Level Discovery and also creates host prototypes for them in conjunction with the `Control-M server by HTTP` template.
+This template monitors active Service Level Agreement (SLA) services, discovers Control-M servers using Low Level Discovery and also creates host prototypes for them in conjunction with the `Control-M server by HTTP` template.

 To use this template, macros `{$API.TOKEN}` and `{$API.URI.ENDPOINT}` need to be set.